F1uctus/crown/README.md

 ## Time-travelling API implementation overview

 I tried to keep diagram as simple as possible, but feel free to report any inconvenience.
-It is a bit deprecated now.
-New diagram is WIP.

 ![Crown time travelling API overview](/images/crown-timelines-overview.png)